Predicting trends in the Canadian housing market is tough in any year. COVID-19 has made predicting trends this year harder than most.

 - It’s unlikely that the Bank of Canada will entertain negative interest rates.

-- We could see a drop in Canadian home prices in the autumn as mortgage deferral programs end since more supply could come onto the market as a result of people no longer being able to afford their homes.
+- We could see a drop in home prices in Canada in the autumn as mortgage deferral programs end since more supply could come onto the market as a result of people no longer being able to afford their homes.

-- Home prices could also drop over the next year as experts warn we’ve yet to see the full effects of coronavirus on the housing market.
+- In addition to interest rates, house prices could also drop over the next year as experts warn we’ve yet to see the full effects of coronavirus on the housing market.

 - The lull in immigration could have a significant impact on the real estate market, especially in Toronto and Vancouver, as there’ll be fewer newcomers in need of housing.